 Trade credit insurance protects the money due for goods and services already supplied to a customer.
 Effectively any payment risk passes to the insurer.
 The credit insurer pays out in the event that a customer can’t pay, as a result of insolvency, political risk, exchange rate fluctuations and a host of other factors.
 The insurer will then pursue the customer itself for payment.

-Cyber liability insurance plugs the gap common in many standard insurance policies when it comes to online protection from email, internet and IT networks abuse or misuse.
+Cyber and data breach insurance plugs the gap common in many standard insurance policies when it comes to online protection from email, internet and IT networks abuse or misuse.
 It’s recommended for any business with an internet presence that sends and receives information by email, downloads documents or holds personal or sensitive data.

 Typical covers include:

 – Staff misuse of company email (for which you are responsible), or the content on your website or blog, that defames or libels a third party

 – System damage caused by viruses or malware you may have transmitted (unknowingly) via email or the internet

 – Security breaches that give unauthorised access to confidential data